tgecho/condensate/README.md

 ## Transactions

 Many state transitions must be coordinated with asynchronous requests to the server.
-Rather then waiting for the full round trip to succeed, Condensate allows you to optimistically apply the change using a transaction.
-This is done by passing a transaction function to `doTransact`.
+Rather then waiting for the full round trip to succeed, Condensate allows you to optimistically apply the change using a transaction by passing a function to `doTransact`.

 ```js
 const transaction = atom.doTransact(function(value) {